Cellular $E_k$-algebras: Indecomposables and the bar construction

 \begin{lemma} If $(\gR,\epsilon)$ is split augmented, then we have that

 If additionally $\gR$ is cofibrant in $\sfC$, then $B^{E_k}(\bunit,\epsilon_\bunit) \to B^{E_k}(\gR,\epsilon)$ is a cofibration.\end{lemma}

-\begin{proof}If $\gR$ is split augmented, the map $B^{E_k}(\bunit,\epsilon_\bunit) \to B^{E_k}(\gR,\epsilon)$ is induced by a levelwise inclusion of a term into a coproduct, and the isomorphism follows from a levelwise isomorphism of pointed $k$-fold semi-simiplicial objects.
+\begin{proof}If $\gR$ is split augmented, the map $B^{E_k}(\bunit,\epsilon_\bunit) \to B^{E_k}(\gR,\epsilon)$ is induced by a levelwise inclusion of a term into a coproduct, and the isomorphism follows from a levelwise isomorphism of pointed $k$-fold semi-simplicial objects.

 If $U^{E_k}(\gR)$ is cofibrant, then terms of $B^{E_k}(\gR,\epsilon)$ which are not in $B^{E_k}(\bunit,\epsilon_\bunit)$, are cofibrant and thus the inclusion is a cofibration.
 By Lemma \ref{lem:thick-geom-rel-cofibrations} the map $B^{E_k}(\bunit,\epsilon_\bunit) \to B^{E_k}(\gR,\epsilon)$ is then a cofibration.\end{proof}